-In April 2015, the Northern Long-Eared Bat was listed as threatened, and on March 22, 2022, the FWS proposed to reclassify the species to endangered.
-A decision is expected in November 2022.
-On September 13, 2022, the FWS also proposed that the tri-colored bat be listed as endangered.
+In April 2015, the Northern Long-Eared Bat (NLEB) was listed as threatened, and on March 22, 2022, the FWS proposed to reclassify the species to endangered.
+FWS reclassified the NLEB to endangered on November 29, 2022.
+On September 13, 2022, the FWS also proposed that the tricolored bat be listed as endangered and a decision is expected later this year.
 These listings, as well as the endangered Indiana Bat, have the potential to impact transmission line construction as well as any other projects that would require tree clearing.
 Responsive adjustments are being made to Alabama Power's operations, including efforts to clear in months when the bats are least likely to be impacted.

 On October 4, 2017, FWS listed the Tri-spot Darter as threatened.
 This small fish is endemic to the upper Coosa River drainage in Alabama and Georgia, and it is known to exist on land owned by Alabama Power.
 This listing could impact forest management activities in some areas.
 In September 2020, FWS designated critical habitat for the Tri-spot Darter.
 Some of the designated critical habitat overlaps Alabama Power property, which could impact future developments.
-On June 30, 2022, FWS finalized its rule listing the Canoe Creek Clubshell-a narrow-ranging freshwater mussel endemic to the Big Canoe Creek watershed in northeastern Alabama-as endangered, as well as finalizing critical habitat.